Diversifying Query: Region-Guided Transformer for Temporal Sentence Grounding

-Note that all prediction heads in different decoder layers share the same parameters.
+Note that all prediction heads share the same parameters.

-\textbf{Region-guided attention module.}\; Similar to the general decoder, our region-guided decoder also includes two parts: self-attention module and cross-attention module.
-However, we employ different anchors in the two modules for varying roles, as shown in Fig.~\ref{fig:3}.
-In the self-attention module, we utilize static anchors to focus content embeddings on our preset representative temporal regions and share information across different regions, such that the updated content embedding $C_{s}^j$ is as follows:
+\textbf{Region-Guided Attention Module.}\; Similar to the general decoder, our region-guided decoder also includes two parts: self-attention module and cross-attention module.
+However, we employ different anchors in two modules for varying roles, as shown in Fig.~\ref{fig:3}.
+In the self-attention module, static anchors are utilized to focus content embeddings on preset representative temporal regions and share information across different regions.
+Specifically, we utilize static anchors as the positional embedding of self-attention module, such that the updated content embedding $C_{s}^j$ is as follows:

 where $C^{j-1} \in \mathbb{R}^{\mathcal{K}\times D}$ is the content embedding from ($j-1$)-th decoder layer, and $C^0$ is initialized to zeros.
-In the cross-attention module, we employ dynamic anchors to aggregate region-specific features from cross-modal fusion embedding $F$ with the assistance of region-guided content embedding $C_{s}^j$.
-Therefore, the content embedding $C^j$ is updated as:
+In the cross-attention module, we employ dynamic anchors as query positional embedding to aggregate region-specific features from fusion embedding $F$ with the assistance of $C_{s}^j$.
+Therefore, the content embedding is updated as:

-where Cat($\cdot$) means concatenation function.
-By adopting anchor pairs with regional priors, the region-guided decoder ensures the diversity of the final predictions.
+where [$\cdot$,$\cdot$] means concatenation function.
+By adopting anchor pairs with regional guidance, the decoder reduces the optimization difficulty and eliminates overlapped proposals.